pwn2ooown/My-CTF-Challenges-Public/README.md

 ## License

-The content of this project itself is licensed under the [CC-BY-4.0](https://choosealicense.com/licenses/cc-by-sa-4.0/).
+The content of this repository is licensed under the [CC-BY-4.0](https://choosealicense.com/licenses/cc-by-sa-4.0/).